 I’m not vegan, and probably never will be, but I definitely need to add more vegetables, bean and grains to my diet, and this gorgeous cookbook has lots of great recipes to help me do that.

 Making Breakfast Quinoa in an Instant Pot

 I was attracted to JL’s basic quinoa recipe in the cookbook because quinoa cooks in 1 minute in the pressure cooker.
 After 1 minute, you turn the pressure cooker off and let the quinoa steam while the pressure releases for 10 minutes.

 Did you know that quinoa (pronounced keen-wah) is high in protein and fiber, is gluten-free, a complex carbohydrate with a low glycemic index, and only has 172 calories per 1/4 cup dry quinoa.

 JL suggests serving the quinoa warm for breakfast with a drizzle of maple syrup and chopped pecans.
 I added some cinnamon and maple to the cooking liquid and served it topped with berries and some sliced almonds I had on hand.

 I increased the recipe a little bit so I’d have plenty on hand to eat for breakfast throughout the week.
-It reheats well in the microwave and still keeps it’s light and fluffy texture.
-It will leave you filling full all morning long.
+It reheats well in the microwave and still keeps its light and fluffy texture.
+It will leave you feeling full all morning long.
 It’s a perfect, healthy way to start the day.